 - X-rays or digital radiographs show the status of the jaw joints and their positioning.

 - Computerized equipment is then used to determine the patient’s jaw resting position and how it moves.

 - An EMG then measures both stressed and relaxed jaw joint positions and identifies jaw joint structural defects.

 - Next a Joint Vibration Analysis is done by sonography that records jaw joint sounds and abnormalities.

-So, what is a neuromuscular dentist?
+So, what is a TMJ dentist?
 A neuromuscular dentist is a pioneer who utilizes technology to identify, quantify, and treat a very real physical problem.
-See your local neuromuscular dentist, Dr. Deldar, for all your TMJ problems.
-Deldar Dental serve the areas of Noblesville and Indianapolis, IN.
+See Dr. Deldar, TMJ dentist in Noblesville IN for all your TMJ problems.
 We have patients from surrounding areas such as Fishers, Carmel, Indianapolis, and Westfield.
 Contact us if you have any questions.